ryuryukke/HowYouPromptMatters/README.md

 </p>

 ## 💨 TL;DR
 _We found that current detectors are brittle to instruction changes in text generation and raised awareness of the need to ensure prompt diversity when creating a detection benchmark.
-We additionally open-source the dataset consisting of LLM-generated essays via various instuctions._
+We open-source the dataset consisting of LLM-generated essays via various instuctions._

 ## 📖 Introduction
 To combat the misuse of Large Language Models (LLMs), many recent studies have presented LLM-generated-text detectors with highly promising performance.